IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 - `program`: parameters are used as a program definition.
 - `method`: parameters are used as a method definition.

-This `parameter_level` is vital to enable proper parameter validation.
+While this is relative intuitive, there are special considerations for methods:

-Methods require special consideration for several reasons.
-First, methods have `types`, that relate to specific method modules.
+- First, methods have `types`, that relate to specific method modules.
 For example, an OGI method is simulated using the OGI module.
 Users can build custom types or extend existing types, but some `type` is necessary to ensure LDAR-Sim knows what code to run.

-Second, there can be many different methods that are quite different, but have the same `type`.
+- Second, methods have names.
+This is necessary as there can be many different methods that are quite different, but have the same `type`.
 A good example is different OGI companies.
 You can run a simulation with multiple OGI companies, each specified as a unique method with unique agents, but both of the same type `OGI`.
 This is helpful to represent different work practices, different collection of parameters, or different approaches with the same technology.

-Third, because there are a large diversity of different methods in use, it is helpful to recycle the methods within different programs.
-Thus, methods can be implemented in different programs within the same simulation, but only specified once.
-This can be useful to directly identify the impact of adding a method to a program as the program can be run with and without the new method and results directly compared.
+- Third, because methods are often carefully designed and used in treatment / control experiments, it is helpful to allow reuse of specific methods by name.

 Consider the following simulation: